Update #7: Monday, October 7, 2019

-Reconstruction is under design.
+Reconstruction is in the FINAL design stage.
 The brand new boat docks, seaplane docks and fueling dock should be completed and available for use by late fall 2020.

 In the meantime, many boaters and seaplane pilots are enjoying mooring up along the Tavares shoreline, fueling at the fuel pumps or unloading and loading passengers at the temporary docks.
 The Tavares Marina & Seaplane Base is located at 150 E Ruby Street.
 For more please call 352.742.6267.